AndrewTKent/AndrewTKent/README.md

 - Hi, I’m @AndrewTKent
+- Currently a ML Engineer at Nextera Robotics
-- Physics Graduate Student at Brown University
+- Former Physics Graduate Student at Brown University
 - Conducted Silicon Sensor Irradiation Research for the CMS Collaboration at CERN
-- I'm currently looking for full-time roles
 - You can reach me via andrew_kent@brown.edu

 <!---